 Unless there is a waiver or an extension of the 60-day rollover period, any contribution you make to your IRA more than 60 days after the distribution is a regular contribution, not a rollover contribution.

-Page 29: Converting From Any Traditional IRA Into a Roth IRA
+Converting From Any Traditional IRA Into a Roth IRA

 Allowable conversions.
 You can withdraw all or part of the assets from a traditional IRA and reinvest them (within 60 days) in a Roth IRA.
 The amount that you withdraw and timely contribute (convert) to the Roth IRA is called a conversion contribution.
-If properly (and timely) rolled over,the 10% additional tax on early distributions won’t apply.
+If properly (and timely) rolled over, the 10% additional tax on early distributions won’t apply.
 However, a part or all of the distribution from your traditional IRA may be included in gross income and subjected to ordinary income tax.

 You must roll over into the Roth IRA the same property you received from the traditional IRA.
 You can roll over part of the withdrawal into a Roth IRA and keep the rest of it.
 The amount you keep will generally be taxable (except for the part that is a return of nondeductible contributions) and may be subject to the 10% additional tax on early distributions.
-See When Can You Withdraw or Use Assets? , later, for more information on distributions from traditional IRAs and Early Distributions in Pub.
+See When Can You Withdraw or Use Assets, later, for more information on distributions from traditional IRAs and Early Distributions in Pub.
 590-B for more information on the tax on early distributions.

 You may be able to treat a contribution made to one type of IRA as having been made to a different type of IRA.
 This is called recharacterizing the contribution.

 To recharacterize a contribution, you generally must have the contribution transferred from the first IRA (the one to which it was made) to the second IRA in a trustee-to-trustee transfer.
-If the transfer is made by the due date (including extensions) for your tax return for the year during which the contribution was made, you can elect to treat the contribution as having been originally made to the second IRA instead of to the first IRA.
-If you recharacterize your contribution, you must do all three of the following:
+If the transfer is made by the due date (including extensions) for your tax return for the tax year for which the contribution was made, you can elect to treat the contribution as having been originally made to the second IRA instead of to the first IRA.
+If you recharacterize your contribution, you must do all three of the following.

 No recharacterizations of conversions made in 2018 or later.
 A conversion of a traditional IRA to a Roth IRA, and a rollover from any other eligible retirement plan to a Roth IRA, made in tax years beginning after December 31, 2017, cannot be recharacterized as having been made to a traditional IRA.
-If you made a conversion in the 2017 tax year, you have until the due date (with extensions) for filing the return for that tax year to recharacterize it.
+If you made a conversion in the 2017 tax year, you had until the due date (with extensions) for filing the return for that tax year to recharacterize it.

 No deduction allowed.
 You can’t deduct the contribution to the first IRA.
 Any net income you transfer with the recharacterized contribution is treated as earned in the second IRA.
 The contribution won’t be treated as having been made to the second IRA to the extent any deduction was allowed for the contribution to the first IRA.